-- a) Presented the local control and accountability plan to the parent advisory committee in accordance with Education Code section 52062(a)(1) or 52068(a)(1), as appropriate. - b) If applicable, presented the local control and accountability plan to the English learner parent advisory committee, in accordance with Education Code section 52062(a)(2) or 52068(a)(2), as appropriate. - c) Notified members of the public of the opportunity to submit comments regarding specific actions and expenditures proposed to be included in the local control and accountability plan in accordance with Education Code section 52062(a)(3) or 52068(a)(3), as appropriate.
+- a) Presented the local control and accountability plan to the parent advisory committee in accordance with Education Code section 52062(a)(1) or 52068(a)(1), as appropriate. - b) If applicable, presented the local control and accountability plan to the English learner parent advisory committee, in accordance with Education Code section 52062(a)(2) or 52068(a)(2), as appropriate.

-- d) Held at least one public hearing in accordance with Education Code section 52062(b)(1) or 52068(b)(1), as appropriate. - e) Adopted the local control and accountability plan in a public meeting in accordance with Education Code section 52062(b)(2) or 52068(b)(2), as appropriate.
+- c) Notified members of the public of the opportunity to submit comments regarding specific actions and expenditures proposed to be included in the local control and accountability plan in accordance with Education Code section 52062(a)(3) or 52068(a)(3), as appropriate. - d) Held at least one public hearing in accordance with Education Code section 52062(b)(1) or 52068(b)(1), as appropriate. - e) Adopted the local control and accountability plan in a public meeting in accordance with Education Code section 52062(b)(2) or 52068(b)(2), as appropriate.

-Prompt 1: "A summary of the stakeholder process and how the stakeholder engagement was considered before finalizing the LCAP."
+Prompt 1: "A summary of the process used to engage educational partners and how this engagement was considered before finalizing the LCAP."

-Describe the stakeholder engagement process used by the LEA to involve stakeholders in the development of the LCAP, including, at a minimum, describing how the LEA met its obligation to consult with all statutorily required stakeholder groups as applicable to the type of LEA.
-A sufficient response to this prompt must include general information about the timeline of the process and meetings or other engagement strategies with stakeholders.
-A response may also include information about an LEA's philosophical approach to stakeholder engagement.
+Describe the engagement process used by the LEA to involve educational partners in the development of the LCAP, including, at a minimum, describing how the LEA met its obligation to consult with all statutorily required educational partners as applicable to the type of LEA.
+A sufficient response to this prompt must include general information about the timeline of the process and meetings or other engagement strategies with educational partners.
+A response may also include information about an LEA's philosophical approach to engaging its educational partners.

-Prompt 2: "A summary of the feedback provided by specific stakeholder groups."
+Prompt 2: "A summary of the feedback provided by specific educational partners."

-Describe and summarize the stakeholder feedback provided by specific stakeholders.
-A sufficient response to this prompt will indicate ideas, trends, or inputs that emerged from an analysis of the feedback received from stakeholders.
+Describe and summarize the feedback provided by specific educational partners.
+A sufficient response to this prompt will indicate ideas, trends, or inputs that emerged from an analysis of the feedback received from educational partners.

-Prompt 3: "A description of the aspects of the LCAP that were influenced by specific stakeholder input."
+Prompt 3: "A description of the aspects of the LCAP that were influenced by specific input from educational partners."

-A sufficient response to this prompt will provide stakeholders and the public clear, specific information about how the stakeholder engagement process influenced the development of the LCAP.
-The response must describe aspects of the LCAP that were influenced by or developed in response to the stakeholder feedback described in response to Prompt 2.
-This may include a description of how the LEA prioritized stakeholder requests within the context of the budgetary resources available or otherwise prioritized areas of focus within the LCAP.
-For the purposes of this prompt, "aspects" of an LCAP that may have been influenced by stakeholder input can include, but are not necessarily limited to:
+A sufficient response to this prompt will provide educational partners and the public with clear, specific information about how the engagement process influenced the development of the LCAP.
+The response must describe aspects of the LCAP that were influenced by or developed in response to the educational partner feedback described in response to Prompt 2.
+This may include a description of how the LEA prioritized requests of educational partners within the context of the budgetary resources available or otherwise prioritized areas of focus within the LCAP.
+For the purposes of this prompt, "aspects" of an LCAP that may have been influenced by educational partner input can include, but are not necessarily limited to:

-Inclusion of a goal or decision to pursue a Focus Goal (as described below) Inclusion of metrics other than the statutorily required metrics Determination of the desired outcome on one or more metrics Inclusion of performance by one or more student groups in the Measuring and Reporting Results subsection Inclusion of action(s) or a group of actions Elimination of action(s) or group of actions Changes to the level of proposed expenditures for one or more actions Inclusion of action(s) as contributing to increased or improved services for unduplicated services Determination of effectiveness of the specific actions to achieve the goal Determination of material differences in expenditures Determination of changes made to a goal for the ensuing LCAP year based on the annual update process П Determination of challenges or successes in the implementation of actions
+- Inclusion of a goal or decision to pursue a Focus Goal (as described below) - Inclusion of metrics other than the statutorily required metrics - Determination of the desired outcome on one or more metrics - Inclusion of performance by one or more student groups in the Measuring and Reporting Results subsection - Inclusion of action(s) or a group of actions - Elimination of action(s) or group of actions - Changes to the level of proposed expenditures for one or more actions

+- Inclusion of action(s) as contributing to increased or improved services for unduplicated services - Determination of effectiveness of the specific actions to achieve the goal - Determination of material differences in expenditures - Determination of changes made to a goal for the ensuing LCAP year based on the annual update process - Determination of challenges or successes in the implementation of actions